erf/vis-cursors/README.md

 A [vis](https://github.com/martanne/vis) [plugin](https://github.com/martanne/vis/wiki/Plugins) for saving cursor position per file.

-The file positions are ordered by latest used first.
+Default save path is `{XDG_CACHE_HOME|HOME}/.vis-cursors`.

-You can set a `maxsize` which defaults to 1000 files.
+You can set a custom path with `M.path`.

-Default save path is `{XDG_CACHE_HOME|HOME}/.vis-cursors`
+Cursor positions are ordered by the last used file at the top of `.vis-cursors`.

-Set a custom path with `M.path`
+You can limit the number of cursors/files by setting `maxsize` (which defaults to 1000).